 Luke Kennard is the author of five collections of poetry and a novella called Holophin (Penned in the Margins, 2012).
 His first book, The Solex Brothers, won him an Eric Gregory Award from the Society of Authors in 2005.
 His second, The Harbour Beyond the Movie made him the youngest poet to be shortlisted for the Forward Prize for Best Collection in 2007.
 He has also published two chapbooks, Planet Shaped Horse (Nine Arches, 2011) and The Necropolis Boat (Holdfire Press, 2012) which won the Poetry Book Society’s pamphlet choice in 2012.
-A Lost Expression was published by Salt in 2012 to critical acclaim and his fifth collection, Like Cain is due from Penned in the Margins in 2016.
+A Lost Expression was published by Salt in 2012 to critical acclaim and his fifth collection, Cain, came out with Penned in the Margins in 2016.
 His Notes on the Sonnets (also Penned in the Margins) won the 2021 Forward Prize for Best Collection.
 His literary criticism has appeared in the TLS, Poetry London and The National.

 Canal Laureate 2013-15, Jo Bell